-The Committee will assess all the other merits that the applicants submit, such as research prizes or awards, acknowledged stages of research, guest conferences at congresses or universities, research stays, positions of scientific responsibility (editorial committees, international and national scientific committees, organisation/chairing of congresses, publication of proceedings of congresses), reports issued by academics of acknowledged prestige, institutional activity in research promotion and management, etc. Research stays at centres of international prestige will be assessed whenever they have been for a length of over one month, during both the pre-doctoral and postdoctoral periods, and represent a significant contribution to the applicant's training or specialisation as a researcher.
+The Committee will assess all the other merits that the applicants submit, such as research prizes or awards, acknowledged stages of research, guest conferences at congresses or universities, research stays, positions of scientific responsibility (editorial committees, international and national scientific committees, organisation/chairing of congresses, publication of proceedings of congresses), reports issued by academics of acknowledged prestige, institutional activity in research promotion and management, etc. Research stays at centres of international prestige will be assessed whenever they have been for a length of over one month, during both the pre-doctoral and post-doctoral periods, and represent a significant contribution to the applicant's training or specialisation as a researcher.

-1. Publications and transfer of research results 70%
+1. Publications and transfer of research 70%

+results

 2. Projects 15%

 3. Training activity 10%

+4. Other merits 5%